astrskai/astrsk-ai-docs/docs/session/session-settings.md

 Use the [Displayed language] option to translate any message to a particular language and use the [AI prompt language] option to choose the target language in which the prompt is translated and sent.

-![Language and translation step](./images/language-translation-step.png) *[Image placeholder: Language and translation settings interface in the settings panel]*
+![Language and translation step](./images/language-translation-step.png)

 ## Background

 Select a background image of the for the current session.
 Import images to use as your background by clicking the [+ Add Background] button.

 ![Background step](./images/background-step.png)
-*[Image placeholder: Background selection interface in the settings panel]*

 ## Message Styling

 Customize the chat message font and color for the current session.
 Refer to the [Preview] UI to check how the aesthetic of your play environment changes.

 ![Message styling step](./images/message-styling-step.png)
-*[Image placeholder: Message styling options interface in the settings panel]*